A hard case is where making everyone happy is going to be difficult.

 It is also possible that the foundation is simply too flexible for the soil it sits in.
 This is a risk any buyer has to bear.

 Houses that have flooded may have lost some ground support, especially if the supporting soil has sand in it.
 All slab-on-ground foundations have some leveling sand even if the rest of the supporting soil is pure clay.
 It is likely that any foundation distortion is likely to be a settlement between the stiffening beams, especially at the foundation corners.

-It rarely severe enough to require foundation repair, but it does happen.
+It is rarely severe enough to require foundation repair, but it does happen.